 To find out more about the Dorrigo National Park and the Crystal Shower Falls please visit the National Parks and Wildlife service websites – http://www.nationalparks.nsw.gov.au/Dorrigo-National-Park/Crystal-Shower-Falls/walking & http://www.nationalparks.nsw.gov.au/dorrigo-national-park

-There are a wide variety of attractions on the site with plantation tours, an ice skating rink, mini golf, tobogganing… the list goes on.
-It’s also a great place to stop for a bite to eat with the cafe serving a some banana based specialties as well as a full cafe menu.
-Also check out the small shops around the complex, the hand-made candy store is a personal favourite of mine.
+The site now offers a wide variety of attractions with plantation tours, an ice skating rink, mini golf, tobogganing… the list goes on.
+It’s also a great place to just stop for a bite to eat with the cafe serving some banana-based specialties as well as a full cafe menu.
+Also, check out the small shops around the complex, the hand-made candy store is a personal favourite of mine.

 To find out more about the Big Banana head over to their website – http://www.bigbanana.com/